OpenTTD/website/_posts/2019-03-01-monthly-dev-post.md

 ---

 Welcome to our first Monthly Dev Post.
-Every month one of these post will be created, to tell you about the latest developments in the world of OpenTTD.
+Every month one of these posts will be created, to tell you about the latest developments in the world of OpenTTD.

 <!-- more -->